 6. Turmeric Tea

-Turmeric has been rising quickly in popularity worldwide, especially the golden milk drink.
+Turmeric has been rising quickly in popularity worldwide, especially the “golden milk” turmeric tea recipe.
 Curcumin is one of the main active constituents in turmeric that gives it its benefits.
 It is commonly combined with bromelain or black pepper for increased absorption and anti-inflammatory properties.

 Turmeric has been long used in the Chinese and Indian medicine as an anticancer agent, protecting against wide variety of conditions, including Alzheimer’s disease, toothaches, rheumatoid arthritis, sprains and wounds.